-- · the person is at least 20 years old; - the person is unmarried at the time they wish to legally change the original gender; - · the person does not have a child under 20 years old; - the person does not have reproductive organs or reproductive ability; - the person has external genital organs similar to the other sex.
+- the person is at least 20 years old; - the person is unmarried at the time they wish to legally change their original gender; - · the person does not have a child under 20 years old; - the person does not have reproductive organs or reproductive ability; and - the person has external genital organs similar to the opposite sex.

 These requirements may be hard for a person with gender identity disorder to satisfy.

 Under Japanese tax law, the term 'spouse' has the same meaning as in the Civil Code of Japan (ie, a spouse in a marital relationship).
-Accordingly, a person in a same-sex relationship is not eligible for tax benefits granted for a spouse or a marital relationship, such as spouse tax deductions under the Income Tax Act and a spouse's amount of tax reductions under the Inheritance Tax Act.
+Accordingly, a person in a same-sex relationship is not eligible for tax benefits granted for a spouse or a marital relationship, such as spouse tax deductions under the Income Tax Act and a spouse's amount of tax reductions under the Inheritance Tax Act (see (iv) at question 5).